Improving Robustness of Diffusion-Based Zero-Shot Speech Synthesis via Stable Formant Generation: Experiments

 \subsubsection{Zero-Shot Speech Synthesis}

-We compare the zero-shot speech synthesis performance of StableForm-TTS with other systems, which include i) Ground Truth, the ground truth audio; ii) Ground Truth (voc.), where we transform the ground truth audio into mel-spectrograms, then reconstruct the audio using the vocoder; and iii) Grad-StyleSpeech, a cutting-edge zero-shot TTS model forming the foundation of our approach.
+We compare the zero-shot speech synthesis performance of StableForm-TTS with other systems, which include i) Ground Truth, the ground truth audio; ii) Ground Truth (voc.), where we transform the ground truth audio into mel-spectrograms, then reconstruct the audio using the vocoder; and iii) GSS, a cutting-edge zero-shot TTS model forming the foundation of our approach.

-As shown in Table \ref{tab:model_comparison}, StableForm-TTS outperforms Grad-StyleSpeech in terms of CER and WER, regardless of the training dataset.
+As shown in Table \ref{tab:model_comparison}, StableForm-TTS outperforms GSS in terms of CER and WER, regardless of the training dataset.
 Notably, it surpasses the Ground Truth when trained on LT-460.
-Additionally, we plot the CER ratio in Fig. \ref{fig:preliminary_study}b to illustrate the relative increase in CER across different reverse steps, and it shows that our method demonstrates improved robustness compared to Grad-StyleSpeech.
-Our model also improves naturalness (UTMOS, WVMOS, MOSA-Net+, MOS) and preserves speaker similarity (SECS and SMOS) being on par with the baseline.
+Additionally, we plot the CER ratio in Fig. \ref{fig:preliminary_study}b to illustrate the relative increase in CER across different reverse steps, and it shows that our method demonstrates improved robustness compared to GSS.
+Our model also improves naturalness (UTMOS, WVMOS, MOSA-Net+, and MOS) and preserves speaker similarity (SECS and SMOS) being on par with the baseline.

-For visual inspection, we select two speakers from VCTK and plot the speech segments' mel-spectrograms of the ground truth, Grad-StyleSpeech, and StableForm-TTS.
+For visual inspection, we select two speakers from VCTK and plot the speech segments' mel-spectrograms of the ground truth, GSS, and StableForm-TTS.
 Fig. \ref{fig:visual_comparison} shows the pitch and formant contours of StableForm-TTS are clearly visible and similar to the ground truth.
-In contrast, Grad-StyleSpeech distorts the phonetic content, highlighted in the red dotted boxes, leading to incorrect pronunciations.
+In contrast, GSS distorts the phonetic content, highlighted in the red dotted boxes, leading to incorrect pronunciations.